How much does a Towel Cleaning Service Cost?

 As a result, ITU AbsorbTech adopted a philosophy of towel billing called StraightUp!TM, which ensures a transparent and predictable bill each month for its towel service.

-ITU AbsorbTech automatically sends extra towels above and beyond the pick-up count with each delivery.
+ITU AbsorbTech automatically sends (at no additional cost) extra towels above and beyond the pick-up count with each delivery.
 That way, it is very unlikely that a customer will run out of shop towels.
-Costs for these extra towels never appear on a customer’s bill.

 Below is a comparison chart depicting the difference between a typical shop towel rental service and ITU AbsorbTech’s StraightUp! program.